 The Centre for Public Mental Health (CPMH) is a joint initiative of the Department of Psychology at Stellenbosch University (SU) and The Department of Psychiatry and Mental Health at the University of Cape Town (UCT).
 The vision of the CPMH is to be a collaborative inter-institutional multi-disciplinary Centre that conducts high quality research on public mental health, and uses evidence for teaching, consultancy and advocacy to promote mental health in Africa.
-This vision is in keeping with the transformational vision and social commitment of the University of Cape Town and Stellenbosch University, and their endeavor to develop research and exchange networks in Africa.
-The CPMH was established for the following reasons: Mental health needs to be recognized as an essential part of public health in low and
+This vision is in keeping with the transformational vision and social commitment of UCT and SU, and their endeavor to develop research and exchange networks in Africa.

+The CPMH was established for the following reasons:

-- middle-income countries1 - There is an urgent need to build professional mental health capacity in Africa2 - Many African countries need policy, service and legislative frameworks to deliver evidencebased interventions and address mental health systematically as a major public health and development issue - There are currently no Centres that offer training and research in this area on the African continent.
+- Mental health needs to be recognized as an essential part of public health in low and middle-income countries.1 - There is an urgent need to build professional mental health capacity in Africa.2 - Many African countries need policy, service and legislative frameworks to deliver evidence-based interventions and address mental health systematically as a major public health and development issue. - There are currently no Centres that offer training and research in this area on the African continent.